 Transfer of credit is always up to the receiving institution.
 However, during your discussion with the institution about transferring credits, you can inform the institution that Mayville State University is accredited by the Higher Learning Commission and is a member of the North Central Association.

 Are the college credits earned in the Mayville State online degree programs equivalent to those earned at a traditional university?

 Yes.
 Transcripts do not reflect the delivery method of the course, only the credit hours earned.
 The objectives and outcomes of online courses are the same as those of an on-campus class.

 Most Mayville State online and distance courses follow the regular semester schedule.
 See our Academic Calendar for specific dates.

 Do I have to live in North Dakota to take Mayville State University online or distance courses?

 You do not have to live in North Dakota to take online courses.
-However, distance courses (IVN courses or off-campus courses) are only offered at sites throughout the state of North Dakota.
+However, distance courses (IVN courses or off-campus courses)may be only offered at sites throughout the state of North Dakota.
+Online, synchronous courses required students to join classes at scheduled class times, either at an IVN site or via desktop conferencing from one's personal or laptop computer.
 Non-resident students pay the same online tuition and fees as North Dakota residents.